General Settings for the Amelia WordPress Booking Plugin

 Minimum time required before booking

 This setting allows you to set the minimum period before the appointment when customers can submit a booking request.
-By default, it is disabled, which means for example, that your customers will be able to book appointments within several minutes from current time.
+By default, it is disabled, which means for example, that your customers will be able to book appointments within several minutes from the current time.
 Should your business require a certain period of time to prepare for the appointment, simply choose one of the options from this setting, and any booking within a given period prior to booking will be disallowed.

 For example, if you choose 1 day as your minimum time required before booking, your customers will need to schedule an appointment at least 1 day in advance.

-Note that minimum time required before booking works only for the front-end bookings, it doesn’t apply to the appointments added through the backend.
+Note that the minimum time required before booking works only for the front-end bookings, it doesn’t apply to the appointments added through the backend.

 Minimum time required before canceling/rescheduling

-This setting allows you to set the time period before appointment after which customers will not be able to cancel or reschedule their request.
+This setting allows you to set the time period before the appointment after which customers will not be able to cancel or reschedule their request.
 By default, it is disabled, which means your customers can cancel/reschedule an appointment at any moment before it starts.
 To disallow late cancellations/rescheduling simply choose an option, e.g. 1 day.
 The 1 day option for example would not allow a customer to cancel or reschedule tomorrow’s appointment.